 The programme aims to provide professional nurse education which takes account of all the relevant professional and academic benchmarks, producing nurses who must act first and foremost to care for and safeguard the public.

 The pre-registration nursing programme has been designed to take account of the essential physical and mental health of people across the age continuum.
-The student nurse will spend a minimum of 2,300 hours in practice supported by a qualified mentor and a minimum of 2,300 hours in the academic setting supported by qualified nurse lecturers.
+The student nurse will spend a minimum of 2,300 hours in practice supported by a range of healthcare professionals and a minimum of 2,300 hours in the academic setting supported by qualified nurse lecturers.

 The adult pathway has a total annual intake of fourteen students and the mental health field pathway has a total of six students.
 The programme is delivered on a full time basis over three years.
 Successful applicants are awarded a bursary, which is currently £5,000 per year (as of January 2018).

 Students are placed at the centre of the learning experience and are expected to assume responsibility for their own educational development through reflection and management of their learning.
 Methods of learning and teaching emphasise student-centred techniques.
 This will facilitate the student to become an increasingly autonomous learner, able to identify their own learning needs and goals within the parameters of the programme.

-All applicants must be Isle of Man residents and require GCSE English Language or Literature and mathematics at Grade C or above.
+All applicants must be Isle of Man residents and presently require GCSE English Language or Literature and mathematics at Grade C or above or grades 4-9.

 Applicants for the BN (Hons) Nursing require a minimum of 112 UCAS points (current as of September 2017), which must be obtained from GCE A Levels or equivalent, for example BTEC/OCR National Diploma; Irish/Scottish Highers: B in four subjects; International Baccalaureate: 28 points; QAA recognised Access to HE Diploma; Open College Units or Open University Credits and the Advanced Diploma.
 NVQ/QCF/GNVQ/RQF level 2 and 3 do not meet the equivalent entry criteria.